diablo1342/TranscriptReader/README.md

     -Go to the Azure Portal, go to app registrations and click new registration.

-    -Give your app a name .
+    -Give your app a name.

     -Copy your Application (client) ID and Directory (tenant) ID — you’ll need these later.